 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-This guide suggests solutions to common problems and common errors that may arise when you try to display your website in https
+This guide suggests solutions to resolve common issues and frequent errors that may occur when you try to display your website in https

-The web browser automatically displays the http version of the site when you try to access it in https
+The web browser automatically displays the http version of the site when you try to access it via https

-- Empty the cache from your apps or from your site.
+- Clear the cache of your applications or your site.

-- Check that the Pages and scripts site do not contain redirects on version
+- Check that the pages and scripts of the site do not contain redirects to the

 http

-of the site. - Check that the file
+version of the site. - Check that the site's

 .htaccess